dilevin/CSC417-a1-mass-spring-1d/README.md

 Implementations of nearly any task you're asked to implemented in this course can be found online.
 Do not copy these and avoid googling for code; instead, search the internet for explanations.
 Many topics have relevant wikipedia articles.
 Use these as references.
 Always remember to cite any references in your comments.

-### src/T_particle.cpp

-Compute the kinetic energy of a particle with a given mass.

-### src/V_spring_particle_particle.cpp

-Compute the potential energy of a particle with a given stiffness.

 ### src/dV_spring_particle_particle_dq.cpp

+Compute the derivative of the potential energy with respect to the generalized coordinates.

+### src/d2V_spring_particle_particle_dq2.cpp

-Compute the derivative of the potential energy with respect to the generalized coordinartes.
+Compute the second derivative of the potential energy with respect to the generalized coordinates.

 ### include/forward_euler.h